Development guide¶

 Individual test modules are run by invoking pytest directly from the command line:

-flag allows specifying the backend used when running the tests.
-To
+The --backend flag allows specifying the backend used when running the tests (by default numpy).

-To use the tensorflow backend, run the command pytest tests/test_fidelity.py --backend=tensorflow
+For example, to use the Jax backend, run the command pytest tests/test_lab/test_states/test_ket.py --backend=jax.

 Note